-OpenTable is a San Francisco reservation powerhouse that got started back in 1998.
-Boasting over 27 million diners around the world per month, this platform helps restaurants keep their seats full each day and night.
-Their network currently spans about 48,000 restaurants, which makes them both well known and trusted.
+OpenTable is a San Francisco reservation powerhouse that got started in the business back in 1998.
+Boasting over 31 million around the world per month, this platform helps restaurants keep their seats full each day and night.

-The benefits of using OpenTable include a robust review platform that helps restaurants attract new diners based on positive reviews from past customers (totaling 76 million reviews at last count).
-They also host menus and additional information, to help customers get a full picture of what their experience might be like at that particular restaurant.
+The benefits of using OpenTable include a robust review and might be like at that particular restaurant. platform that helps attract new diners based on positive reviews from (76 million reviews at last count).
+They also host and additional information, to help customers get a full picture of what their

-To be sure, OpenTable is an end to end platform, extending much further than it’s own website.
-In fact, the company found that 10% of all reservations come from their 600 integrations (which include Zagat, Facebook Messenger, TripAdvisor, and more).
-So no matter where your guests happen to be, OpenTable will be there to make the booking process as easy as possible.
 And their offerings go far beyond reservations as well.
 Need email marketing help?
 They’ve got you covered.
-As you can imagine, OpenTable’s premium service comes at a significant cost with per reservation surcharges and a higher cost per reservation if booked through the OpenTable site, compared to your own website.
-But 48,000 restaurants use it for a reason.
+As you can imagine, OpenTable’s premium service comes at a significant cost with per reservation surcharges and a higher cost per reservation if through the OpenTable site, compared to your own website.
+But 60,000 restaurants use it for a reason.

-With OpenTable, keep in mind that you’ll pay a dollar per cover when people book through OpenTable.com versus the reservation widget you’ll put on your website.
-If your restaurant is already popular, you may want to look at an alternative reservation software provider that costs you less.
+With OpenTable, keep in mind that you’ll a dollar per cover when people through OpenTable.com versus the reservation widget you’ll put on your website.
+If your restaurant is already popular, you may want to look at an alternative provider that costs you less.

-Resy is more of a newcomer to the restaurant reservation scene.
+Resy is more of a newcomer to the reservation scene.
 They’ve been around since 2014, but don’t mistake their age for inexperience.
 Resy burst onto the scene and started to give OpenTable a run for their money after just a short time on the market.
-With over 2,000 restaurants in their network in more than 200 cities, it will take time for this new addition to the reservation software stack to make more of a dent.

 The ease of use when it comes to Resy can’t be matched, as Pacific Standard Time Partner and Resy board member, Josh Tilden, explained: “when we bring in our host team, some of which have never used the platform before, they become proficient in one shift.”
 The time and cost savings associated with Resy simply can’t be beat.

-Tock is a restaurant reservation software that focuses more on the “experience” side of dining.
+Tock is a restaurant that focuses more on the “ ” side of .
 While marketers have been touting the importance of experiences for Millennials and more, this platform actually lives and breathes that ethos.
 Tock is perfect for pop-up and experiential restaurants.

 One feature that sets them apart from what competitors are doing is that they require diners to prepay for their meals.
-While other restaurant reservation software have moved away from this model, it has seemed to work especially well for Tock—even helping them attain an industry leading no-show rate of 0.8%.
 This fits well with their focus on upscale restaurants often offering prix fixe menus.
-Prepaying can remove the “pain of paying” that economists have long studied in commercial settings to help the diner enjoy the restaurant experience more fully.
+Prepaying can remove the “pain of paying” that economists have long studied in commercial settings to help the diner enjoy the restaurant more fully.

-In addition to the typical booking process, they also allow restaurants to offer supplemental products to their checkout pages, such as cook books.
+In addition to the typical process, they also allow restaurants to supplemental products to their checkout pages, such as cookbooks.